 Shangri-La Al Husn Resort & Spa is the most luxurious of the 3 hotels and is definitely the Shangri-La to choose if you are on your Honeymoon.
 The private beach area is superb and is much nicer than the beach at the rest of the resort.
 The lack of children makes for a very quiet and relaxed atmosphere.

 Service is excellent, and staff immediately set up sun loungers for you and a cool bag with cold drinks.
 In the afternoon, complimentary tea is served in the interior courtyard, with excellent canapés.

 Breakfast is fantastic here with an A-la-carte menu of hot dishes that change daily with high quality and beautifully presented dishes.
 There is a huge variety of restaurants within the resort, and the fish restaurant is particularly good.

 6. Kempinski Hotel Muscat

 There is a large array of beverages, snacks, and desserts during happy hours.
-The selection isn’t as wide as some of the other hotels in the region but is consistent with other Kempinski branded hotels in the region such as The Emirates Palace in Abu Dhabi.
+The selection isn’t as wide as some of the other hotels in the region.
+It is still consistent with other Kempinski branded hotels in the region, such as The Emirates Palace in Abu Dhabi.